bryanrcarlson/CafModelingFlexCropping_CropSyst/template/readme.md

 ## 02/05/2018
 Moving to only needing to copy "setup.sh" (or "setup.bat", but these have not been updated).
 Files to be copied will be downloaded from git using SVN or copied remotely using other means.
 This should also make mirroring paths between actual project runs and template runs no longer neccessary.

-See template/setup.sh for first example.
+See template/setup.sh for first example and template/DecisionSupport/setup.sh. (to run a subproject, DecisionSupport, both the root setup.sh file and the subproject setup.sh file need to be run)